General Program Information

 Detailed information regarding individual courses can be researched in the download section, where you can find the module handbook and the study plan/curriculum.

 - Electives (25 ECTS): This comprises 5 courses of 5 ECTS each that can be freely chosen from a variety of courses concerning topics in international economic studies, international business and international politics.
-You may choose interdisciplinary courses from other departments within the university.
 Detailed information regarding the specific courses can be found in the module handbook and the study plan.

 - Languages (15 ECTS): Each student must acquire fluency in a chosen language, e.g. English, French, Spanish, Italian, Portuguese and Chinese.
 German can also count towards this requirement for non-native speakers.